 Available to any student for a fee.

 Outside Testing and Evaluation

 If a student experiences academic difficulties indicating that outside testing or evaluation of the student is appropriate, Williston can help parents explore potential resources and may make the necessary arrangements for such testing or evaluation.
 The school maintains a list of referrals for educational, intellectual, psychological, or speech and language evaluations, should parents/ guardians wish to consult with the school regarding such an evaluation.
-Parents who need guidance in this area are encouraged to consult the Academic Support Coordinator or Health and Wellness Services.
+Parents who need guidance in this area are encouraged to consult the Director of Academic Support or Health and Wellness Services.

 Available to any student; fee determined by outside provider

 For students transitioning into standard English classrooms, Williston offers a year-long course focused on cultural transition and literary practices inherent to English language learners.
 The major components of this course help improve specific skills in reading, writing, listening, and speaking.
 Placement into ELL for non-native English speakers is determined by a review of previous course work in English and test scores, as well as an English aptitude test, if necessary.

 As part of the College Counseling process, Williston helps facilitate on- and off-campus opportunities for juniors who are interested in group test-prep sessions for the ACT and SAT.
 We work with two school-vetted tutoring groups to offer on-campus 3-session and 6-session workshops, and full-day intensives on campus.
 Off-campus, 8-week workshops and full-day intensives are also available locally through a Williston-vetted tutor.